Skip to content

 WS Multipart

-Once parameters are defined for the multipart request, you should make sure that they are properly escaped.
+Once parameters are defined for the multipart request, ensure they are properly escaped.
 Consider using JSON.stringify appropriately, i.e.:

 RestMultipart_UploadFileParams.SetParameter('StringParam', JSON.stringify("Some Value"));